Kicking it into gear.

 The bottom line is we have two ways to increase speed and it’s best to have both at each of our disposal.
 If you have two ways to go, then you’ve got an out if you are so fatigued that you can’t increase stride length for example.
 A good example of this is shown in this data from the 2007 world championships:

 But what’s interesting is how.
 We always have stuff in reserve.
-Our body is too well controlled to let us push so deep that we risk injury or death (my boss Alberto Salazar might be the only exception here…).
+Our body is too well controlled to let us push so deep that we risk injury or death.
 So it has all sorts of safety mechanisms to shut us down (or fatigue us) before we reach that point.
 One of the most obvious is once we get near deep fatigue, the brain might start shutting down muscle fiber recruitment.

 The same thing happens to small degrees in races.
 If we are highly motivated, if the competition means something, and if we are in the thick of things and believe we can hit some goal, then we’re more likely to be able to extend that governor and call upon a stronger kick.

 - Get to the end more aerobic than anyone else.